tillitis/tillitis-key1/doc/threat_model/threat_model.md

 documentation](../../hw/application_fpga/fw/README.md) or [the top level hardware documentation](../../hw/application_fpga/README.md).

-The threat model tries to capture and describe the threats that needs to be mitigated in order for the device app to work in a secure and trustworthy manner.
+The threat model tries to describe the threats that needs to be mitigated in order for the device app to work in a secure and trustworthy manner.

+### TKey Unlocked

+The TKey comes in two versions: the ordinary TKey for general use and the TKey Unlocked.
+The Unlocked is for people who want to provision the bitstream themselves, either because they want to choose the Unique Device Secret themselves or want to change the hardware design or the firmware.

-Note that the threat model and the mitigations (see below) applies to TKey Unlocked devices too as long as they have been provisioned with:
+This threat model and the mitigations listed applies to unlocked devices too as long as they have been provisioned with:

-- the bitstream from the release,
+- the bitstream from the official release,
 - a unique, random UDS,
 - a unique UDI

 The configuration must have been written into the NVCM and locked by blowing the fuses.

+XXX: Might need to remove above if we rely on new casing as mitigations in the threat model.

 ## Assumptions

+- The security boundary is the FPGA itself.
+The client, the CH552 USB controller, and the flash chip, are outside of the security boundary, even if we make our best efforts to secure them they are basically outside of our control.

 - There are no backdoors or vulnerabilities in Lattice iCE40 UltraPlus FPGA devices that allow external access to the internal